Guild Driven Development: The Review Guild Model for AI enabled development

 Step 4: Swarm Produces PRs Continuously

-PRs are the artifact.
-PRs are the queue.
-PRs are the control surface.
+PRs are the artifact, the queue, and the control surface.

-The Swarm's job is not to finish the project.
-It is to keep the conveyor moving without increasing risk.
+The Swarm's job is not to finish the project in one heroic motion.
+It is to keep a steady stream of reviewable work moving without increasing risk.

 Step 5: Treat Review as Work, Not Interruption

-If the review stays "something you do when you can," the system jams, people start batching PRs, and everything collapses back into big merges.
+If review stays "something you do when you can," the system jams.
+People start batching PRs, and everything collapses back into big merges.

 The Review Guild is a real job: